Last Updated on 26 September 2024 by Cycloscope

 Jeffrey Bock Cycles (Iowa)

 Jeffrey Bocks built his first bike in 1975.
-Despite the fact that he builts incredibly amazing bicycles, he doesn’t have a website.
+Despite the fact that he builds incredibly amazing bicycles, he doesn’t have a website.
 Big fan of classic Raleigh bikes and Sturmey Archer hubs, his works are classy and stylish while being perfect touring designs as well.
-He also offers frame-building courses at his shop at Ames (Iowa).
+He also offers frame-building courses at his shop in Ames (Iowa).

 Jon Littleford (Portland, Oregon)